 Nigel, who used his own house as a guinea pig to explore the information agencies stored, believes regular ‘innovation afternoons’ at the town hall would nurture and encourage other start-ups.
 “Concepts like ours are pushing councils to innovate quicker,” he said.

-You can find out more about Chimni at www.chimni.com.
+You can find out more on the Chimni website.

 Are you a local entrepreneur?